viktord1985/flutter_background_file_transfer/README.md

 ## Advanced Usage: Implementing Queue Management

-The plugin provides basic transfer capabilities but does not include queue management.
-Here's a suggested implementation using BLoC pattern to add queuing in your application:
+The plugin provides basic transfer capabilities with a built-in native queue management system.
+However, you might want to implement your own queue management at the Dart level for more control.
+Here's a suggested implementation using BLoC pattern that provides:

+- Custom queuing logic with full control over the transfer order
+- Persistence of the queue state using HydratedBloc (survives app restarts, but see note below about file persistence)
+- UI state management for transfer progress and status
+- Custom error handling and retry logic

+Note: When implementing your own queue management, it's recommended to disable the native queue using `configureQueue(enabled: false)` to avoid conflicts.

 ```dart
 // transfer_bloc.dart